Supplemental Health Protection Guide

 Cash Benefits

 When a covered injury or hospital event happens, this policy pays a set cash benefit directly to you.
 The payout is not based on medical bills, which means you can still receive cash support even if your regular health insurance covers the treatment.
-Cash benefits are paid directly to you, not the doctor or hospital, and can be deposited into your bank account or sent by check.
+Cash benefits are paid directly to you in the full amount outlined, not the doctor or hospital, and can be deposited into your bank account or sent by check.
 Funds are flexible and can be used however you choose based on your situation.
 The purpose is to create breathing room during a difficult time, not add restrictions.

 It's also important to understand school athletic coverage.
 Some schools offer athletic insurance, but it varies widely and is often secondary to your primary health insurance.
 In many cases, it only applies to injuries during official team activities.
 Injuries outside school supervision — such as offseason workouts, camps, club sports, or private training — may not be covered, leaving families responsible for out-of-pocket costs.